DOT Hours of Service Rules & Regulations Guide For Truck Drivers

-Below are the truck driver hours of service rules and regulations for property-carrying and passenger-carrying CMV drivers.
+Below are the DOT hours of service rules and regulations for property-carrying and passenger-carrying CMV drivers.

-What are the truck driver hours of service rules and regulations for property-carrying commercial motor vehicle (CMV) drivers?
+What are the DOT hours of service rules and regulations for property-carrying commercial motor vehicle (CMV) drivers?

 - 11-hour driving limit: May drive a maximum of 11 hours after 10 consecutive hours off duty.

 - 14-hour limit: May not drive beyond the 14th consecutive hour after coming on duty, following 10 consecutive hours off duty.
 Off-duty time does not extend the 14-hour period.

 - 60/70-hour on-duty limit: May not drive after 60/70 hours on duty in 7/8 consecutive days.
 A driver may restart a 7/8 consecutive day period after taking 34 or more consecutive hours off duty.

 - Sleeper berth provision: Drivers using the sleeper berth provision must take at least 8 consecutive hours in the sleeper berth, plus a separate 2 consecutive hours either in the sleeper berth, off duty, or any combination of the two.